 Cheese?!
 On French toast?!
 My brain said no — cheese belongs in eggs or on breakfast sandwiches, not soaking in custard.
 But of course I tried it, and one bite completely won me over.
 It didn’t make sense, but it was delicious.

-I didn’t photograph it that way because I can never remember if the cheese was inside or out (and I’m weird about doing things “right”), but I’ll tell you this — that moment kicked off my lifelong love of sweet and salty flavors.
+I never did figure out exactly how she made it, but I’ll tell you this—that moment kicked off my lifelong love of sweet and salty flavors.

 French Toast Ingredients